aberbegall/novnc-launch-powershell/README.md

 To execute the script chocolatey needs to be installed.
 Check how to install it here https://chocolatey.org/install.

 ## Description
-The script will takes care of the following actions
+The script automates the following actions:

 	- installing the required components
 		- nodejs